remotemcu/remcu_examples/STM32F103RCT6/README.md

  * A board with the STM32F103 high-density device.
 There are demonstration on [Port103R](https://www.google.com/search?q=port103r) board.
  * 4 wires to connect Pi with MCU
  * An oscilloscope to display analog signals.
 It is optional.
- * An specify [***image***](https://drive.google.com/file/d/1tcWPh0wf8M2cwCmVetzn6QVRU6tq7cFk/view?usp=sharing) of Raspberry containing these examples,  prebuild OpenOCD utility and REMCU library.
+ * A specify [***image***](https://drive.google.com/file/d/1tcWPh0wf8M2cwCmVetzn6QVRU6tq7cFk/view?usp=sharing) of Raspberry containing these examples,  prebuild OpenOCD utility and REMCU library.

 ### Prepare
 Download the [***image***](https://drive.google.com/file/d/1tcWPh0wf8M2cwCmVetzn6QVRU6tq7cFk/view?usp=sharing) and unpack the archive.
 Write the image to your SD card using the official Raspberry Pi [documentation](https://www.raspberrypi.org/documentation/installation/).
 [![flash image](https://img.youtube.com/vi/CCRVo5sI1E0/0.jpg)](https://www.youtube.com/watch?v=CCRVo5sI1E0)
 Insert the card into the board and switch Raspberry Pi on.
 Connect a keyboard and a monitor or connect using SSH.
-By default, the system has a static IP address 192.168.0.10.
+By default, the system has a ***static IP address 192.168.0.10***.
 The default login is ‘pi’ and the default password is ‘raspberry’.
 Home directory has everything necessary to build and run the examples.
 This image has a community version of the REMCU lib which works through debug interface and requires an OpenOCD utility.
 Connect this Raspberry GPIO pins to debug port of the MCU using scheme below.
 <details>
   <summary>scheme